Mosquito control: Monitoring mosquito populations

-Adult mosquito populations may be monitored by landing rate counts, mechanical traps or by, lidar technology For landing rate counts, an inspector visits a set number of sites every day, counting the number of adult female mosquitoes that land on a part of the body, such as an arm or both legs, within a given time interval.
+Adult mosquito populations may be monitored by landing rate counts, mechanical traps, or by lidar technology.
+For landing rate counts, an inspector visits a set number of sites every day, counting the number of adult female mosquitoes that land on a part of the body, such as an arm or both legs, within a given time interval.
 Mechanical traps use a fan to blow adult mosquitoes into a collection bag that is taken back to the laboratory for analysis of catch.
 The mechanical traps use visual cues (light, black/white contrasts) or chemical attractants that are normally given off by mosquito hosts (e.g., carbon dioxide, ammonia, lactic acid, octenol) to attract adult female mosquitoes.
 These cues are often used in combination.
 Entomology lidar detection has the possibility of showing the difference between male and female mosquitoes.

 Monitoring larval mosquito populations involves collecting larvae from standing water with a dipper or a turkey baster.
 The habitat, approximate total number of larvae and pupae, and species are noted for each collection.
 An alternative method works by providing artificial breeding spots (ovitraps) and collecting and counting the developing larvae at fixed intervals.
 Monitoring these mosquito populations is crucial to see what species are present, if mosquito numbers are rising or falling, and detecting any diseases they carry.

+Mosquito Alert is a cooperative citizen science project, currently run as a non-profit and coordinated by four public research centers in Spain.
+The aim of the project is to study, monitor, and fight the spread of invasive mosquitos.
+The project provided the first detection of the Asian bush mosquito Aedes japonicus in Spain in 2018, providing the first report of a population of mosquitos that were located 1,300 km from their previously nearest known location in Europe.

+Climate change and mosquito habitats

+Climate change has enabled mosquitoes such as Aedes aegypti and Aedes albopictus to spread into new geographic regions, including temperate areas where they were previously unable to survive.
+Warmer temperatures accelerate mosquito development, shorten breeding cycles, and increase biting frequency, all of which enhance the potential for disease transmission.
+Shifts in rainfall patterns and the increased frequency of extreme weather events also create more stagnant water sources, which are ideal breeding grounds for mosquitoes.
+These ecological changes have contributed to the emergence or resurgence of mosquito-borne diseases such as dengue, Zika, and chikungunya in parts of Europe and North America.
+In response, public health organizations have begun integrating climate-based data, remote sensing, and predictive modeling into their surveillance systems to monitor habitat suitability and guide early warning efforts for mosquito population surges.

+Temperature, humidity, moisture, and rain are some of the weather conditions that affect the mosquito's behavior and activity.
+Understanding the relationship between climate variables and mosquito ecology is now considered a key component of proactive vector control strategies.

+Community-based habitat reduction

+The following municipalities, territories, and countries have regulations concerning removal of standing water to prevent mosquito breeding: